GoogleChrome/developer.chrome.com/site/en/articles/user-agent-client-hints/index.md

 ## Where to use User-Agent Client Hints?

-The quick answer is that you should refactor any instances where you are parsing either the User-Agent header or making use of any of the JavaScript calls that access the same information (i.e. `navigator.userAgent`, `navigator.appVersion`, or `navigator.platform`) to make use of User-Agent Client Hints instead.
+The quick answer is that you should refactor any instances where you are parsing either the User-Agent header or making use of any JavaScript calls that access the same information (`navigator.userAgent`, `navigator.appVersion`, or `navigator.platform`) to make use of User-Agent Client Hints instead.

 Taking this a step further, you should re-examine your use of User-Agent